 Eiffel and Erlang: Two languages I met at a party and someday want to get to know better.
 Added to this list as a reminder.
 (I did briefly look into Erlang but wasn’t very whelmed.
 Something about the language put me off, although I can’t recall exactly what that was now.)

-Forth: Forth fascinated me for how it works (the stack).
+Forth: Fascinates me for how it works (the stack).
 I used the basic idea behind Forth as a key architecture note in BOOL (see above).
 It’s also cool in that Forth is used by astronomers to program their telescopes.

 Fortran: Another language I never wrote in but needed to know well enough to reverse-engineer programs written in.
 (Such a conversion of a Fortran program to C resulted in one of the (fortunately rare) major fails in my career.
 The original code used massive data arrays C didn’t support, and it was early enough in my career that I wasn’t up to engineering virtual disk space.)